-- Personal semantics (Gregory Grefenstette).
-In the current digital world, individuals generate increasing amount of personal data.
-Our work involves discovering semantic axes for organizing and exploiting this data for personal use. - Gregorius (Cécile Germain & Gregory Grefenstette).
-An application of semantic structuring and automatic enrichment of existing digital humanities archives. - Cartolabe (Ph.
-Caillou, Jean-Daniel Fekete AVIZ, Gregory Grefenstette, Michèle Sebag).
-The Cartolabe project applies machine learning techniques to provide a visual, global and dynamic representation of scientific activities from large scale data (HAL at the moment). - AmiQap (Philippe Caillou, Isabelle Guyon, Michèle Sebag, Paola Tubaro).
-The multivariate analysis of government questionaire data relative to the quality of life at work, in relation with the socioeconomical indicators of firms, aims at investigating the relationship between quality of life and economic performances (conditionally to the activity sector).
-This will be the topic of the Divyan Kalainathan's PhD, with emphasis on learning causal effect with novel causal discovery algorithms, in collaboration with post-doctoral student Olivier Goudet and researchers at Facebook AI research. - Collaborative Hiring (Philippe Caillou, Michèle Sebag).
+- AmiQap (Philippe Caillou, Isabelle Guyon, Michèle Sebag, Paola Tubaro, started 2015).
+The multivariate analysis of state questionaire data relative to the quality of life at work, in relation with the socio-economical indicators of firms, aims at investigating the relationship between quality of life and economic performances (conditionally to the activity sector), in collaboration with the RITM (U. Paris-Sud), SES (IMTelecom) and La Fabrique de l'Industrie, on data gathered by the Ministry of Labour (DARES).
+AmiQap is a motivating application for the Causal Modelling studies (PhD Divyan Kalainathan; post-doc Olivier Goudet; coll.
+David Lopez-Paz, Facebook AI Research). - Collaborative Hiring (Philippe Caillou, Michèle Sebag, started 2014).
 Thomas Schmitt's PhD, started in 2014, aims at matching job offers and resumes viewed as a collaborative filtering problem.
-An alternative approach based on Deep Networks has been started by François Gonard within his IRT PhD. - Within the U. Paris-Saclay Nutriperso IRS (Philippe Caillou, Flora Jay, Michèle Sebag), we start investigating the relationships between health, diets and socio-demographic features, with the ultimate goal of emitting individual recommendations toward a more healthy diet, such that these recommendations are acceptable. - Foodtech (Paola Tubaro, Philippe Caillou, Odalric Maillard).
-An application of agent-based modelling and machine learning to the study of labor conditions in digital platforms.
-Focus is on online services and mobile applications for food production, delivery, and consumption. - Sharing Networks (Paola Tubaro).
-Mapping the "collaborative economy" of internet platforms through social network data and analysis. - IODS (Wikidata for Science).
+An alternative approach based on Deep Networks has been developped by François Gonard within his IRT SystemX PhD.
+The study has been conducted in cooperation with the Web hiring agency Qapa and the non-for-profit organization Bernard Gregory. - U. Paris-Saclay Nutriperso IRS (Philippe Caillou, Flora Jay, Michèle Sebag, Paola Tubaro) aims to uncover the relationships between health, diets and socio-demographic features.
+The ultimate goal is to provide personalized acceptable recommendations toward healthier eating practices.
+A milestone is to uncover the causal relationships between diet and health (coll.
+INRA, INSERM, CEA). - RESTO (Paola Tubaro, Philippe Caillou).
+A study of transformations brought about by digital platforms and their effects on the restaurants sector, using a mix of methods that includes both agent-based simulations and machine learning, and fieldwork. - Sharing Networks (Paola Tubaro, started 2016).
+Mapping the "collaborative economy" of internet platforms through social network data and analysis. - OPLa DiPLab (Paola Tubaro).
+Two related projects investigating the economy of micro-work platforms in France, and how they integrate with the AI industry ecosystem.